callahanchris/callahanchris.github.io/source/_posts/2014-09-13-china-map-project-part-4-introducing-polymorphism.markdown

 In practice my execution was also a bit similar to the Replace Conditional with Polymorphism refactoring (*Refactoring: Ruby Edition*, page 279-284).

-First I made classes for each regional classification, turned the `RegionAssembler` class into a module, and included the `RegionAssembler` module into each class.
+First I made classes for each regional classification, turned the `RegionAssembler` class into a module, and included the `RegionAssembler` module in each class.

 ```ruby
 module RegionAssembler